Session Management

 Starting new sessions

-To start a new session, from the Sessions section click + New Session.
+To start a new session, from the Projects section click + New Session.

-Different settings display in the Cluster Options settings of the New Session dialog based on your Workbench deployment’s unique configuration (managed by your server administrator).
+Additional settings may appear in the New Session dialog based on your Workbench deployment’s configuration.

 Open an existing session by clicking the session name.

-You can open an existing or shared project in a new session from the Projects page by clicking either:
+You can open an existing project in a new session from the Projects tab by either:

 A New Project Session dialog displays to create a session.
 The project is already loaded for you using your preferred editor.

-When opening a project listed in the Projects and Recently Published columns (within the Projects pane), Workbench attempts to match with the appropriate editor based on the project type.
-R Projects prompt with the RStudio IDE as the preferred editor and Jupyter notebooks prompt with the choice between JupyterLab or Jupyter Notebook.
-Currently, projects are not matched with the VS Code editor regardless of the project type.
+When opening a project listed in the Projects table, Workbench attempts to match with the appropriate editor based on the project type.
+R Projects prompt with the RStudio IDE as the preferred editor and Positron or VS Code for others.

 Quitting sessions